 So, who's behind this?

 Aside from that, my main interests are programming (mainly PHP and Python), tabletop games (TI3, Thebes, Forbidden Island and Bohnanza are my favorites), and amateur radio.
 My favorite authors are Neal Stephenson and Robert Anton Wilson.
 I work as a rural newspaper carrier, which isn't a glamorous or high-paying job, but it's something I enjoy doing.
 I used to do IT and machine maintenance at a rapid prototyping shop, working with SLA and SLS machines.
 That was cool.
-I don't really work there anymore, but they still have my number and call me in to work on something every once in a great while.
-I'm also currently doing web development for a local startup selling solar panel controllers.
+I'm currently doing web development and marketing for a local startup selling solar panel controllers.